canonical/k8s-snap/docs/src/howto/storage.md

 - `local-path`: path where the local files will be created.
 - `reclaim-policy`: set the reclaim policy of the persistent volumes provisioned.
 It should be one of "Retain", "Recycle", or "Delete".
-- `set-default`: set the local-storage storage class to be the default.
+- `default`: set the local-storage storage class to be the default.
 If this flag is not set and the cluster already has a default storage class it is not changed.
 If this flag is not set and the cluster does not have a default class set then the class from the local-storage becomes the default.